Gordon999/Pi-MP3_Player/README.md

 # New features

-To exit without shutting down click on SHUFFLE then SLEEP then SHUTDOWN.
+- To exit without shutting down click on SHUFFLE then SLEEP then SHUTDOWN.
+- radio recording time increased, and proportional to amount of ram if self.max_record set to 0.

 - cutdown 5 album cover and Radio Station logo image display added
 - cutdown 5 larger font